firecampapp/firecamp-blog/content/posts/2020-01-01-how-to/index.md

 ---
-title: My first post using Novela by Narative
+title: how-to
-author: Dennis Brotzky
+author: Nishchit Dhanani
-date: 2019-04-30
+date: 2020-06-01
 hero: ./images/hero.jpg
+secret: true
 excerpt: With the growing community interest in Gatsby, we hope to create more resources that make it easier for anyone to grasp the power of this incredible tool.
 ---